lasyapan/uwuNES/README.md

 # uwuNES

 uwuNES is a Nintendo Entertainment System emulator written in C++.
 It's named uwuNES because I saw someone call theirs NESchan and I found it funny.
+I referred to various source code on the internet, mostly following

 # CPU
 ## MOS 6502